Installing Gutters on Detached Garage in NJ: Step-by-Step Guide

 Gutter size: 5-inch K-style gutters work for most detached garages.
 Upgrade to 6-inch for large garages, metal buildings, or steep pitches.

-Downspout size: 2x3 downspouts handle small garages.
-Choose 3x4 where pine needles, oak leaves, or heavy rain are common.
+Downspout size: Standard downspouts are typically 4 inches in diameter; 2x3 downspouts handle small garages, while 3x4 works where pine needles, oak leaves, or heavy rain are common.

 Leaf protection: Consider guards under large trees, but know they still require periodic cleaning.